eugenedakin/pigpio-GPIO/README.md

 of wiringPi, a new book is being written that provides examples, explanations, and data for all of these recent changes.

-The estimated time for the book to be released is the fall of 2020.
+The book has been released in July 2020.

 Version 1.0 (18 May 2020)
 -Initial Version of pigpio-GPIO library